mldbai/mldb/container_files/assets/www/doc/builtin/sql/ValueExpression.md

 #### IN expression with sub-select

-The right hand side can also be the result of a sub `SELECT` statement.
+The right hand side can be the result of a sub `SELECT` statement.
 For example `expr IN (SELECT x FROM dataset)` will test if the value expressed by `expr` is equal to any of the values in the x column of the dataset.
 If the `SELECT` statement returns more than a single column,